 Top Foods High in Zinc

-Animal products offer the most bioavailable forms of this mineral.
-Your body absorbs zinc from these sources much more efficiently.
-Red meat, poultry, and seafood are excellent choices.
+Animal products offer the most bioavailable forms of zinc—your body absorbs them far more efficiently than plant sources.
+Red meat, poultry, and seafood are excellent daily choices.

 |---|---|---|